WELCOME TO MES KEMPTON PARK

 After school centre

-Volunteers can become part of the outreach teams.
+Volunteers can become part of the outreach team.
 We have four people that provide a meal every Wednesday evening.
 We are in need of someone that can prepare a meal if there is a fifth week in a month.
-We are also in need of someone that can provide meals on Sunday evenings.
 Meals can be anything ranging from a hotdog to a chicken stew, etc. Special evenings like movie nights, braai’s, etc. can also be hosted.
 Shelter vouchers can be sponsored at R16 per evening.
+Donation of meals for the shelter are also welcome for the other days of the week.

 Food parcel project